Conspiracy to Defraud

 What Elements are Required to Prove a Conspiracy to Defraud?

-To prove a defraud conspiracy, the authorities must be able to prove a number of things:
+To prove a defraud conspiracy, the prosecution must be able to prove a number of things:

 How are Investigations Conducted in Cases of Conspiracy to Defraud?